Technologicat/unpythonic/macro_extras/README.md

 #### Alternate syntaxes

-The following Haskell-inspired, perhaps more pythonic alternate syntaxes are now available:
+The following Haskell-inspired, perhaps more pythonic alternate syntaxes are also available:

 ```python
 let[((x, 21),